FAQ

 Depends on the season and interest in that age division.

 When we start talking about 2 teams, families may go straight to an A/B assumption.
 We have differing philosophies about that at 706.
 Competition fuels growth.
 The players are the ones captaining their ship, not the travel ball coach.
 The coaches are merely a GPS guide to help them along the baseball journey.
-The coaching staff believes habits and preparation is priority.
+The coaching staff believes habits and preparation are a priority.
 We use tournaments as a test for their current skill set.
 Our focus is on building relationships and fostering growth; not creating toxic environments where comparison robs players of their competitiveness.

 What is the cost to participate?